yjg30737/pyqt-googlemap-example/README.md

 ## How To Use
 1. git clone ~
-2. python main.py

-## Prerequisites
-python -m pip install PyQtWebEngine
+2. python -m pip install PyQtWebEngine

-python -m pip install PyQt5-stubs - if this is not installed, QtWebEngineWidgets does not work
+3. python -m pip install PyQt5-stubs - if this is not installed, QtWebEngineWidgets might not work
+4. python main.py

 ## Preview